 The Nuvi 200W and Nuvi 250W are logical extensions to the still relatively new Garmin Nuvi 200 series line that is starting to take its place as a solid entry level performer from Garmin for those folks who want a less expensive GPS navigation unit with a rock solid reputation.
 I reviewed the regular screen sized Nuvi 200/250/270 unit back in March of this year right after it was announced and thought that while the unit might be marked for entry level, it was a Garmin through and through.
 Since that time the Nuvi 200 line has dropped in price to a very reasonable level, and I expect that the Nuvi 200 line will be one of the hottest sellers come the holiday season.
 I fully expect to see a Nuvi 200 for $199 or less on Black Friday.

-The GPS market is in the middle of a change to widescreens as more people realize that they offer more readability and easier input.
+The GPS market is in the middle of a change to widescreens models like truck gps as more people realize that they offer more readability and easier input.
 At the same time, the market is exploding at the low price end, so putting the two trends together, you'll get the Nuvi 200W and Nuvi 250W.
 Note for more information about what's in the box, see my announcement on the Nuvi 200W/250W review.

 Table of Contents